Blog & News

 2) Showcase Your Company’s D&I Efforts

-In order to build a diverse talent pool, you need to show your candidates that your company is an inclusive, diverse and exciting place to work, where they will be able to thrive.
+In order to build a diverse talent pool (and thus, workforce), you need to show your candidates that your company is an inclusive, diverse and exciting place to work, where they will be able to thrive.
 Start by nourishing talent pools and social media channels with relevant D&I-related content, and make segmentation a key part of your process in order to truly target your prospects with content and invitations uniquely relevant to them.
 It’s important to look out for biased language both when crafting this content as well as when writing job descriptions and email campaigns, so as to not counteract your own efforts.
 In this regard, diversity focused events can go a long way into showing what your company is all about, and in these trying times, virtual events can also be a great way of closing the gap of social distance.

 CBRE did just that – they knew that the APAC region was extremely diverse and they wanted their hiring practices in the market to reflect this.
 In 2018, they launched a number of targeted and carefully segmented email marketing campaigns aimed at boosting their sourcing efforts which they then tracked in relation to their Avature career site.
 This career site, in turn, featured a diversity section that encouraged candidates to apply by showcasing the company’s commitment to creating an inclusive workplace as well as a link to their D&I website.